KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 }
 ```

-And now, whenever the values of the model change here, the changes should
+Now, whenever the values of the model change in the frontend,
-affect the model in the backend and have those changes automatically update on
+the changes should automatically update on the backend.
-the frontend.

 {{< sections >}}